ziad-talaat/NZWalks-Regions/README.md

 - Detailed info on each walk (difficulty, distance, region, highlights)
 -  Stunning photos and user-submitted galleries
 -  Filter by region, track length, difficulty, and rating
--  Save favorite walks and create a personal hiking list

 ## 🚀 Tech Stack